Hiroki Hasegawa will star as an unspecified "Government Official".

 Shooting panic scenes in Tokyo's Ota Ward.
 Photo by Shimpei Kanada.

 Toho is confident in Hasegawa abilities in being the pillar of SHIN GODZILLA's cast, in representing the best Japan has to offer, to which the actor stated, "It's no exaggeration to say that he's world-famous, so who wouldn't want to be involved in a Godzilla production?" and shouted, "I want to give this role all I've got!"
 His fellow cast member, Takenouchi declared that after 61 years since the original, this will be the 29th and best of them all, "With a deeper message."
-While she received the offer over the phone, Ishihara shouted "Alright!", but now she's feeling the pressure from all of the English-heavy dialogue.
-"Sometimes it's so frustrating, I just want to cry," she admitted.
+While she received the offer over the phone, Ishihara shouted "Alright!", but now she's feeling the pressure from all of her English dialogue.
+She admitted, "Sometimes it's so frustrating, I just wanted to cry."

 What will the new Japanese Godzilla look like?
 The world awaits!